 At Maytree, we invest in efforts to strengthen our cities because we believe that if we can build a city that works for people with low incomes, it will work for immigrants and refugees, it will work for people living with disabilities, and for the young and for the old.
 In short, it will work for all of us.

-Learn more about the work that Maytree supports:
+Learn more about Maytree’s work in this area:

-The Institute on Municipal Finance and Governance (IMFG) at the University of Toronto explores how cities fund their activities and govern themselves through extensive research both in Canada and globally.
-IMFG also holds an ongoing series of events to present and debate the ideas that influence how are cities are run.
+The Institute on Municipal Finance and Governance (IMFG) at the University of Toronto.
+IMFG explores how cities fund their activities and govern themselves through extensive research both in Canada and globally.
+It also holds an ongoing series of events to present and debate the ideas that influence how are cities are run.

 Published on 14/12/2018

 2018 might be the last year we coast by without deliberate ambitions to strengthen our cities.

 Canadians have gotten used to seeing their cities rise in global rankings of best places to live.
 Earlier this year, in keeping with a ten-year trend, the Economist’s Global Liveability Index again awarded Calgary, Vancouver, and Toronto spots in the top ten best cities for overall quality of life, based on their performance in categories […]